-If you or your business pay someone to take your waste away - whether by man-with-a-van, builder, gardener or other tradesperson - it is important to check if they have a waste carrier's license.
-Ask to see the license, and ensure you check where your waste will go.
+If you or your business pay someone to take your waste away - whether by man-with-a-van, builder, gardener or other tradesperson - it is important to check if they have a waste carrier's licence.
+Ask to see the licence, and ensure you check where your waste will go.
 You can also go online to see if they are registered with the Environment Agency - click on "Search the public registers" - or call the agency on 03708 506 506*.

 All businesses are responsible for making their own arrangements to recycle or dispose of their waste and there are many companies providing these services.

 What you can do

 Please use the online form to report dumped waste or alternatively call 0300 303 8588 to make a report.
 Please note the Council does not clear dumped rubbish or litter from private land, this is the responsibility of the landowner/tenant.

 We must have the following information to be able to investigate the report:

 - Contact information in case we are unable to locate the dumped waste